Promoting Fundamental British Values

 At Edale CE Primary School these values are reinforced regularly and in the following ways.

-- democracy - Pupils have the opportunity to have their voices heard through our School Council and Pupil questionnaires.
+- democracy - We are developing a School Council so that pupils have the opportunity to have their voices heard.

 - rule of law - The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Service help reinforce this message.